 Section 1.2 of the MLA Handbook emphasizes this.
 Headings should be capitalized like the titles of works.
 Both headings and subheadings should be written in sentence case ie, the initial letter of each word should be capitalized.

 MLA headings and Subheadings are not designed for length.
-Shorter headings give more concise meanings and enhance readability.
+In fact, shorter headings give more concise meanings and enhance readability.
 Hence, the shorter the MLA heading or subheading, the better for the literary piece.

 MLA headings, provided it’s a chapter title, should be centrally aligned.
 However, in a literary piece that is neither professional nor an advocate for publishing, headings and subheadings can align with the left side of the margin.